 Under the spotlight

-Notwithstanding the above market related factors, Newcrest seems to have now fallen under the spotlight of market supervision.
-There have been allegations that this selected Analysts had the inside track to Newcrest’s problems prior to the public announcement.
-All in all, a week to forget for the miner and share holders, given the $6bn in impairments effectively negate the company’s earnings right back to 2000.
+Notwithstanding the above market related factors.
+Newcrest seems to have now fallen under the spotlight of market supervision.
+There have been allegations that these selected Analysts had the inside track.
+To Newcrest’s problems prior to the public announcement.
+All in all, a week to forget for the miner and shareholders.
+Given the $6bn in impairments effectively negate the company’s earnings right back to 2000.

 Neutral Calendar Spread Strategy

-We have been caught in this price action with a neutral calendar spread strategy, which currently is sitting under water, albeit a relatively small position.
+We have been caught in this price action with a neutral calendar spread strategy, which currently is sitting underwater, albeit in a relatively small position.

 So for those holding stock, what next?